minhanhle93/Crypto-Forecasting/README_Overview.md

 - Commodities (XAG, XAU, HG) - Chris
 - Forex (EUR, GBP, JPY) - Daniel

-## Data Fetching/API Integration
+## Data Fetching/Sources

-The app will fetch data from various sources, such as Alpaca, Alpha Advantage, Kaggle, Yahoo Finance, to provide users with up-to-date and relevant information about the financial markets.
+The app will fetch data from various sources, such as Alpaca, Nasdaq, API Layer, Yahoo Finance, to provide users with up-to-date and relevant information about the financial markets.
 API integration will be used to retrieve this data and make it available for analysis.

 ## Data Analysis